 Studies show that sugar is added to almost 75% of processed foods (11).
 Sugar is often labelled under different names, nearly 59 of them (12).
 Here is a brief list.

 Always read the Nutrition label.
-Also check for sugar content in ready-made pasta sauces, ketchup, granola bars, low-fat yogurt and breakfast cereals.
+Also check for sugar content in ready-made pasta sauces, ketchup, granola bars, low-fat yoghurt and breakfast cereals.

 Are you concerned about your child's nutrition?
 Sign up for your Child Nutrition plan to help you with a balanced diet for your child.
 This will support their growth and brain health.